 Netflix has given a straight-to-series order to “Atypical,” a dark comedy about a family with an autistic son, set to star Jennifer Jason Leigh, Variety has confirmed.
 “Atypical” landed an eight-episode order for the first season of the coming-of-age story that follows an 18-year-old with autism and his search for love and independence.
 See Intoduction about Atypical.
 See also viewing options about Netflix.

-A personal blog.
+A personal blog from Lincolnshire.
 “Life in a strange world.
 Me!
 They call me odd, huh.
 Anyway welcome to my page.
 Feel free to post comments, share your thoughts and/or page.”
-Lincolnshire Click icon to browse:
+Click icon to browse:

-This film dramatises the life story of a lady with high-functioning Asperger’s syndrome who made an academic career for herself.
+Here is a film dramatising the life story of a lady with high-functioning Asperger’s syndrome who made an academic career for herself.
 She has an unusual name, Temple Grandin.
-See film Preview.
-There are two options:
+Click icon for preview.

 For the complete film, see Amazon Video and click the More Purchase Options link.
 Then, unless you have a high-definition display chose the Buy Movie SD option.

 See also Speech & language for The Girl Who Thought in Pictures, an illustrated story book about Temple Grandin.

 This has proved a popular TV drama, with repeats showing on ITV1 or ITV3.
 The signs of Asperger’s in the character of Dr Martin Ellingham are hard to miss.
 They are outlined and analysed on this blogspot and you can see them illustrated with a video clip from the TV series.

 Opinions differ, though, as in discussion 1 and more so in discussion 2.
 According to the series author, he was supposed to have the condition but to work on changing himself for the sake of his relationship with his wife and young son.
 Also, the scripts are written for entertainment, so things will not be entirely realistic.